jaydenseric/Hurdler/README.md

 ### Get target ID

-Use `Hurdler.getTargetId(id)` to get the target element ID from the URL hash.
+Use `Hurdler.getTargetId()` to get the target element ID from the URL hash.
 Returns `false` if no hash is set or the required prefix is missing.